saucelabs/elemental-next/frontend/docs/52-grid/javascript.md

 ---
 title: '52: How To Use Selenium Grid'
-id: '52-how-to-use-selenium-grid-java'
+id: '52-how-to-use-selenium-grid-javascript'
 contentUrl: "docs/grid/52-how-to-use-selenium-grid-java"
-sidebar_label: Java
+sidebar_label: Javascript
 text: 'With Selenium Grid you can stand up a simple infrastructure of various browsers on different operating systems to not only distribute test load, but also give you a diversity of browsers to work with.'
 number: 52
+publish_date: 2015-08-25
 hide_table_of_contents: true
-publish_date: 2015-08-25
 last_update:
-  date: 2023-02-22
+  date: 2023-04-11
 tags:
   - 'grid'
   - 'selenium grid'